absmach/agent/ui/README.md

-# UI for Mainflux IoT Agent in Elm
+# UI for Magistrala IoT Agent in Elm

 Dashboard made with [elm-bootstrap](http://elm-bootstrap.info/).

 ## Install